Frothacker/Tic-Tac-Toe/README.md

-# react-calculator
+# Tic Tac Toe
-Building a quick app using ReactJS to learn react.
+React JS practice activity, just to see if I could